 Following the May 14 ruling by the US Supreme Court which found the Professional and Amateur Sports Protection Act to be unconstitutional, several states quickly moved to legalize sports betting.

 Earlier this week, New Mexico became the sixth state with legal sports betting.
 The Tamaya Nation at the Pueblo of Santa Ana launched a sportsbook at their Santa Ana Star Casino and Hotel outside Albuquerque.

-Other states looking to pass sports betting bill’s next year include:
+Other states looking to pass wagering bill’s next year include:

 All of which, could bolster annual revenue for all major sports leagues substantially.

 “Working together with the gaming industry will pay dividends for all sports stakeholders,” Slane said.